 Pro V&V will utilize VSTL Test Procedures during the duration of the test campaign.
 These procedures are developed to the EAC 2005 VVSG standards.
 The validation of the VSTL Test Procedures is accomplished by Technical Review and Approval.
 If necessary and where practical, a validation might include execution to attempt to achieve the expected results using the selected tool of the testing methodology.
-For example: a test deck may be created to validate the accuracy test marking pattern and expected results.
-The entire test would not be executed at that time, but utilized to validate the test deck and expected results.
 Test Plans, Test Suites, Test Specifications, and Test Cases will be validated prior to execution.
 This validation will include the following: